kubealex/event-driven-automation/eda-demo-setup/README.md

     kafka_advertised_listener:

-There is also a general file [use-case-full-setup.yml file](./use-case-full-setup.yml) to configure all of them at once.
+There is also a general file [use-case-full-setup.yml file](./vars/use-case-full-setup.yml) to configure all of them at once.

 These variables will be used to configure both the AAP2 Controller and the EDA Controller.

-You can then run the two playbooks to complete the configuration, passing the right configuration file during execution:
+You can then run the two playbooks to complete the configuration, passing the right configuration file during execution.

-    ansible-playbook configure-aap-controller.yml -e @variable-file.yml
+For kafka, you cna

-    ansible-playbook configure-eda-controller.yml -e @variable-file.yml
+    ansible-playbook configure-use-case -e @use-cases/use-case-kafka-setup.yml